RaghadHAV/arduino-tutorials/00-Bring-Robot-To-Life/01-Control Your Robots Brightness.md

 Again the IDE throws an error.

-Now open **step3.ino** (replace with proper name later).
+Now open **Basic-Structure.ino**.
 And try uploading this.
 Whilst this sketch doesn't have a single useful command it does enough for the IDE code checker to be uploaded to the microcontroller without error.

 ```
 Binary sketch size: 444 bytes (of a 32,256 byte maximum)